 - a man to observe a woman’s response, which leads to faking.

-First there are manual contacts where we touch by using our hand or fingers to stimulate (by stroking, caressing or massaging) the sex organ (called masturbation).
+We can differentiate between three distinct categories of sexual activity.
+First there are manual contacts where we use our hands (or fingers) to stimulate (massage) the sex organ (called masturbation).
 Masturbation can also be used with a lover but less commonly to the point of orgasm.
-Any activity short of intercourse itself, is called ‘petting’.
-When followed by intercourse it may be called ‘foreplay’.
+Any activity short of intercourse itself, is called ‘petting’, which was popular in the days before the availability of reliable contraception.
+When followed by intercourse petting is more commonly called ‘foreplay’ today.

 Secondly there are oral contacts where we use our mouth or tongue to kiss or stimulate (by licking, sucking or kissing) the sex organ (called oral sex) or other parts of the body.
 Oral sex performed on a man (called fellatio) is much more common than oral sex performed on a woman (called cunnilingus).
 Cunnilingus is associated with lesbians and pornography.

 Thirdly there are genital contacts where a man penetrates a lover’s body (called intercourse or penetrative sex) with an erect penis.
 Vaginal intercourse involves a man’s penis penetrating a woman’s vagina.
 Heterosexuals and, more commonly, homosexual men engage in anal intercourse (also called anal sex) where an erect penis penetrates a lover’s anus.
 Anyone may use a dildo or vibrator to penetrate a lover’s vagina or anus.
 Women can use strap-on dildo to penetrate a lover (called pegging).